dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 Now the question is, how do we choose the starting address?
 This really is arbitrary.
 We can pick any address that we like, but there are a few  constraints that we should follow:

 * Some memory is used by the kernel, we don't want to overwrite anything with our heap, so let's keep sure that the area we are going is free.
-* Usually when paging is enabled, in many case the kernel is moved to one half of the memory space (usually referred as to HIGHER_HALF and LOWER_HALF) so when deciding the initial address we should place it in the correct half, so if the kernel is placed in the HIGHER and we are implementing the kernel heap it should go on the HIGHER Half and if it is for the user space heap it will goes on the LOWER half.
+* Usually when paging is enabled, in many case the kernel is moved to one half of the memory space (usually referred as to HIGHER_HALF and LOWER_HALF) so when deciding the initial address we should place it in the correct half, so if the kernel is placed in the HIGHER half, and we are implementing the kernel heap it should go on the HIGHER half and if it is for the user space heap it will go to the LOWER half.

 For the kernel heap, a good place for it to start is immediately following the kernel binary in memory.
 If the kernel is loaded at `0xFFFFFFFF80000000` as is common for higher half kernels, and the kernel is `0x4321` bytes long.
 It round up to the nearest page and then add another page (`0x4321` gets rounded to `0x5000`, add `0x1000` now we're at `0x6000`).
-Therefore our kernel heap would start at `0xFFFFFFFF80006000`.
+Therefore, our kernel heap would start at `0xFFFFFFFF80006000`.

-The reason for the empty page is that it can be left unmapped, and then any buggy code that attempts to access memory *before* the heap will likely cause a page fault, rather then returning bits of the kernel.
+The reason for the empty page is that it can be left unmapped, and then any buggy code that attempts to access memory *before* the heap will likely cause a page fault, rather than returning bits of the kernel.

 And that's it, that is how the heap is initialized with a single node.
 The first allocation will trigger a split from that node... and so on...

 ### Part 8: Heap Expansion

-One final part that we will explained briefly, is what happens when we reach the end of the heap.
+One final part that we will be explained briefly, is what happens when we reach the end of the heap.
 Imagine the following scenario we have done a lot of allocations, most of the heap nodes are used and the few usable nodes are small.
 The next allocation request will fail to find a suitable node because the requested size is bigger than any free node available.
 Now the allocator has searched through the heap, and reached the end without success.
 What happens next?
 Time to expand the heap by adding more memory to the end of it.

 Here is where the virtual memory manager will join the game.
 Roughly what will  is:

 * The heap allocator will first check if we have reached the end of the address space available (unlikely).
-* If not it will ask to the VMMmanager to map a number of pages (exact number depends on implementation) at the address starting from `heap_end + heap_end->size + sizeof(heap_node)`.
+* If not it will ask the VMManager to map a number of pages (exact number depends on implementation) at the address starting from `heap_end + heap_end->size + sizeof(heap_node)`.
 * If the mapping fail, the allocation will fail as well (i.e. out of memory/OOM.
 This is an issue to solve in its own right).
-* If the mapping is succesfull, then we have just created a new node to be appended to the current end of the heap.
+* If the mapping is successfull, then we have just created a new node to be appended to the current end of the heap.
 Once this is done we can proceed with the split if needed.

 And with that we're just written a fairly complete heap allocator.

 A final note: in these examples we're not zeroing the memory returned by the heap, which languages like C++ may expect when `new` and `delete` operators are used.
 This can lead to non-deterministic bugs where objects may be initialized with left over values from previous allocations (if the memory has been used before), and suddenly default construction is not doing what is expected.
-Doing a `memset()` on each block of memory returned does cost cpu time, so its a trade off, a decision to be made for your specific implementation.
+Doing a `memset()` on each block of memory returned does cost cpu time, so it's a trade off, a decision to be made for your specific implementation.